meekostuff/HTMLDecor/README.md

 **WARNING** this is an experimental feature and the API call at least is quite likely to change.

-To enable author supplied animation of page transitions, HTMLDecor provides the `Meeko.decor.configurePaging()` method.
+To enable author supplied animation of page transitions, HTMLDecor provides the `Meeko.panner.config()` method.
 You could use it like

-	Meeko.panner.configurePaging({
+	Meeko.panner.config({
 		duration: 0, // minimum time (ms) between paging start and end
 		nodeRemoved: {
 			before: hide, // handler for before a content node leaves the page.
 Called at start of transition.